 Bus Stops and Light Rail Stations - All are on accessible routes to and from the ballpark.

 All Chase Field entrances are located on accessible routes and are on the main concourse level, with accessible turnstiles located at Gates A, C, E North, J, K and Level 3 of the Chase Field Garage (for Suites and 200 level tickets).
-Once inside on the concourse, you will find it very easy to get anywhere in the building via large elevators and escalators.
+Once inside the concourse, you will find it very easy to get anywhere in the building via large elevators and escalators.
 In addition, the ballpark has a wide ramp located near Gate J that services all levels.

 Guest Relations Representatives are located at all gates to assist any guests requiring a wheelchair escort to and from their seats.
-Guest wishing to check in their own walkers, wheelchairs, scooters or other mobility aids during the game may do so at the Guest Relations Centers located across from Sections 128 on the main concourse and 322 on the upper concourse.
+Guests wishing to check in their own walkers, wheelchairs, scooters or other mobility aids during the game may do so at the Guest Relations Centers located across from Sections 128 on the main concourse and 322 on the upper concourse.

 The ballpark was designed with flexibility and intimacy in mind and many areas accommodate multiple uses.
 Throughout the facility, accessibility is a key feature: